ceegags/cs2063labs/Lab1/README.md

 Additional AndroidManifest.xml information: [https://developer.android.com/guide/topics/manifest/manifest-intro.html](https://developer.android.com/guide/topics/manifest/manifest-intro.html)

-**2. Deliverable** Read about [Intent Filters](https://developer.android.com/guide/topics/manifest/manifest-intro.html#ifs) and provide a brief description of what Android Intents are and why Intent Filters are important to an Android Activity.

-**3. Deliverable** The application theme is also described in this AndroidManifest file; provide the attribute tag that describes this.
+**2. Deliverable** The application theme is also described in this AndroidManifest file; provide the attribute tag that describes this.

 Note the android:label attribute tag contains the application name we gave to our project.
 If you click this an @string resource named app_name will be revealed in as being the source of this text.
 We’ll explore the strings.xml resource below.